Faith. Service. Law.

 Online versus residential reality check

-Strictly residential options include Yale’s S.T.M., Duke’s Th.M., Harvard’s Th.M., Oxford’s M.St. and M.Phil., Cambridge’s M.Phil. (the part-time route is “not an online programme, and seminars are not available via video-conferencing,” per the Cambridge Faculty page), and the Pontifical S.T.L. (full residence in Rome required).
+Strictly residential options include Yale’s S.T.M., Duke’s Th.M., Harvard’s Th.M., Oxford’s M.St. and M.Phil., and Cambridge’s M.Phil. (the part-time route is “not an online programme, and seminars are not available via video-conferencing,” per the Cambridge Faculty page).

 For doctoral-program credibility specifically, a residential year at Yale, Duke, Princeton, Harvard, Oxford, or Cambridge reads materially stronger than an online Th.M.
 Doctoral admissions committees use the residential year as a proxy for serious research immersion and faculty mentoring relationships.
 Online Th.M. degrees are credible for pastoral career advancement and chaplaincy-track work, but are typically not the doctoral feeder.